Overview

 $ sq inspect @demo

-4. Run a query, getting the first three rows of the person table.:
+4. Run a query, getting the first three rows of the actor table:

 5. Run the query again, but output in a different format: